klahrich/chiefhustler/content/diary/42-sold-semler.md

 Because of this tight dependency, if you were to ask me now whether Semler will exist 20 years from now, I would hesitate.
 And to be honest, my answer would be a not-very-confident "maybe".
 Because I'm not 100% confident that Medicare Advantage is a win-win-win: I know it's a win for insurances companies and for diagnosis providers like Semler, but whether it's a win for the patients is unclear to me.

-Finally, I was reminded of this quote from Warren Buffet: "The price is my due diligence."
+Finally, I was reminded of this quote from Warren Buffett: "The price is my due diligence."

 And in this case, while the price is good, it's not good enough for me to look past my hesitancy on the fundamentals.
 I think I can find other investments at similar IRRs that I would have a higher conviction on.